kaila-spraguemcrae/template1/README.md

 _To view my live website, {Name of Page}, visit_[https://kaila-spraguemcrae.github.io/FINISH-URL](https://kaila-spraguemcrae.github.io/FINISH-URL)

+### Necessary Specifications

+- To run this project locally you will need to have node.
+You can check if you have node by running `node -v` in the command line.
+If you do not have node please find more information and download [here](https://nodejs.org/en/download/)

+- You will also need to have an ExchangeRate API Key.
+To get this you will need to request a Key [here](TODO).

 ### Open Locally

 Go to my GitHub repository here, [https://guthub.com/kaila.spraguemcrae/FINISH-URL](https://guthub.com/kaila.spraguemcrae/FINISH-URL), and click on the green 'Code' button to clone the repository, Open with GitHub Desktop OR Download the ZIP file